 Class 1

-Autumn Newsletter
+Autumn Newsletter 2025

-Welcome to Year 1
+Welcome to Year 2

 Year One begins the children's journey into Key Stage One, so it's a very important year!

-We offer Continuous Provision and enhanced learning opportunities alongside precision group teaching, there is plenty of hands on learning through our inspiring and creative curriculum.
+We offer Continuous Provision and enhanced learning opportunities alongside precision group teaching.
+There is plenty of hands-on learning through our inspiring and creative curriculum.

-Summer Term - Is an exciting term as the children are starting to apply prior learning, they're developing into independent learners, grasping new concepts and consolidation friendships.
+Autumn Term - Is an exciting term as the children are starting to apply prior learning, they're developing into independent learners, grasping new concepts and consolidation friendships.

 Meet the Team